AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/fragment-references.md

 ---
 title: Advanced data modeling with Fragment References - Getting Started with AEM Headless - GraphQL
 description: Get started with Adobe Experience Manager (AEM) and GraphQL.
-Learn how use the Fragment Reference feature for advanced data modeling and to create a relationship between two different Content Fragments.
+Learn how to use the Fragment Reference feature for advanced data modeling and to create a relationship between two different Content Fragments.
 Learn how to modify a GraphQL query to include field from a referenced model.
 sub-product: assets
 topics: headless
 version: cloud-service